renehorstmann/Pixelc/doc.md

 2. ![img](doc/res2/button_tab.png)  use a new image tab
 3. ![img](doc/res2/button_import.png)  hold down on the import button
 4. ![img](doc/res2/button_from.png)  in the import dialog, load the image and press "copy into canvas"
-5. hold down on the palette again to open the palette dialog
+5. hold down on the palette to open the palette dialog
 6. (optional) rename the palette name to a new one
 7. ![img](doc/res2/button_to.png)  set palette from canvas (duplicate colors are ignored, up to 128 colors)